-Parents, staff, and the building administrator have developed this Parent Involvement Plan in accordance with NCLB Section 1118 activities which are accomplished at Whiteford Agricultural School District in the ways listed in each section.
+Parents, staff, and the building administrator have developed this Parent Involvement Plan in accordance with NCLB Section 1118 activities which are accomplished at Whiteford Agricultural School district in the ways listed in each section.

 NCLB Section Ways in Which Whiteford Staff Accomplish these Activities 1118 (c) (1) Convene an Annual Title I Parent Meeting at a time convenient to parents to inform parents of the Title I requirements and their right to be involved All Whiteford parents are invited to an annual meeting held in September in the evening which includes information for parents on: Informs parents that Whiteford Elementary is a Title I School and the requirements of Title I. Parents are also advised on how they can be involved in planning and evaluating the school's Title I Program.
 Parents are encouraged to attend monthly school improvement meetings to evaluate the school's Title I program.
-Parents are informed that they have the right to attend the monthly school improvement meetings are we encourage their input, especially on ways we can involve parents and utilize Title I resources to support their children.
-1118 (c) (2) Offer flexible number of meetings at times convenient to parents and provide transportation, child care, or home visits as it relates to parent involvement Meetings are offered at times convenient for parents and if needed, transportation, childcare, and home visits can be arranged by the school district: Parent-Teacher conferences are offered during the daytime and evening hours.
+Parents are informed that they have the right to attend the monthly school improvement meetings where we encourage their input, especially on ways we can involve parents and utilize Title I resources to support their children.
+1118 (c) (2) Offer flexible number of meetings at times convenient to parents and provide transportation, childcare, or home visits as it relates to parent involvement Meetings are offered at times convenient for parents and if needed, transportation, childcare, and home visits can be arranged by the school district: Parent-Teacher conferences are offered during the daytime and evening hours.
 Parents who cannot attend are still offered additional meeting times by contacting the building Principal.
-IEP meetings and 504 meetings are arranged at the convenience of the parent 1118 (c) (3) Involve parents in an ongoing and timely way in the planning, reviewing, and improvement programs under Title I, including the development of the Parent Involvement Plan and schoolwide Plan Parents are involved in the development of the school improvement plan and Title I Program development in the following ways: Parents are encouraged to attend monthly school improvement team meetings and share input on the development of the parental involvement plan During the monthly school improvement team meetings, parents review school data collaboratively with staff and discuss goals and strategies to support student learning.
-An annual parent survey is given to all district parents and the results of the parent survey are also reviewed during the school improvement team meetings, parents share input on how they believe the school should utilize Title I monies.
-Parents are also encouraged to attend monthly WPA (Whiteford Parent Association) meetings.
-The building Principal presents information from the school improvement plan, Title I Targeted Assisted plan, and the parental involvement plan.
-Information from the WPA meeting is then taken back to the next scheduled School Improvement Team Meeting, School Improvement Team meetings, and the WPA meeting are posted on the district website for parents to review who were not able to attend any of the meetings.
+IEP meetings and 504 meetings are arranged at the convenience of the parent

+1118 (c) (3) Involve parents in an ongoing and timely way in the planning, reviewing, and improvement programs under Title I, including the development of the Parent Involvement Plan and school wide Plan

+Parents are involved in the development of the school improvement plan and Title I Program development in the following ways:

+- Parents are encouraged to attend school improvement team meetings and share input on the development of the parental involvement plan - During the school improvement team meetings, parents review school data collaboratively with staff and discuss goals and strategies to support student learning.
+An annual parent survey is given to all district parents and the results of the parent survey are also reviewed during the school improvement team meetings. - During the school improvement team meetings, parents share input on how they believe the school should utilize Title I monies. - Parents are also encouraged to attend monthly WPA (Whiteford Parent Association) meetings.
+The building Principal presents information from the school improvement meetings and seeks more parental input on the school improvement plan, Title I Targeted Assisted plan, and the parental involvement plan.
+Information from the WPA meeting is then taken back to the next scheduled School Improvement Team Meeting for review. - Minutes from the Annual Meeting, School Improvement Team meetings, and the WPA meeting are posted on the district website for parents to review who were not able to attend any of the meetings.